International Student Admissions

 Students whose English scores are between iBT TOEFL score of 80-89 (or equivalent) will be required to take additional English for Speakers of Other Languages (ESOL) courses.

 The university offers merit-based scholarships to international students each year; no additional application is required.
 Students attending on non-immigrant student visas are charged out-of-state tuition rates.
 Information about merit scholarships for international students may be found on the Student Financial Services website.

 UVM Visa Eligibitility documents (F-1 I-20 or J-1 Ds-2019)

 International students requiring an F-1 or J-1 student visa to begin studies at the University of Vermont must complete a New Student Immigration Document Request and submit it to UVM’s Office of International Education.
 These documents can only be issued for programs that UVM has been approved for – online programs are not eligible.
 The UVM immigration form can only be issued when a student has been formally admitted to UVM and has provided proof of sufficient financial support to cover educational expenses for one full academic year.
-The student must provide documentation for all sources of financial support.
-Financial documents must be submitted in English, show access to liquid funds and be less than six months old at the point of the document request.
+After students confirm intent to enroll, the Office of International Education will automatically contact students to allow them to initiate their request.

 For more information on requesting a UVM immigration document, contact the Office of International Education at firstname.lastname@example.org; Tel: 011-802-656-4296 or visit the Office of International Education website.